rcarrata/rcarrata.github.io/_posts/2019-05-12-ocp4_machine_management_in_action.md

 ip-10-0-165-234.eu-west-1.compute.internal   Ready    master   23h     v1.13.4+cb455d664
 ```

-Because of we have an additional worker node in our cluster, the second router can run in this brand new worker:
+Because we now have an additional worker node in our cluster, the second router can run on this new worker:

 ```
 [root@clientvm 0 ~/new-ocp4-cf]# oc get pod -n openshift-ingress